Myocardial bridge

-A myocardial bridge (MB) is a congenital heart defect in which one of the coronary arteries tunnels through the heart muscle itself (myocardium).
-In normal patients, the coronary arteries rest on top of the heart muscle and feed blood down into smaller vessels (ex. septal arteries) which then take blood into the heart muscle itself (i.e. populate throughout the myocardium).
+A myocardial bridge (MB) is a common congenital heart anomaly in which one of the coronary arteries tunnels through the heart muscle (myocardium) itself.

+In most people, the coronary arteries rest on top of the heart muscle and feed blood down into smaller vessels (e.g. the septal arteries) which then carry blood to the heart muscle itself (i.e. populate throughout the myocardium).
 However, if a band of muscle forms around one of the coronary arteries during the fetal stage of development, then a myocardial bridge is formed – a "bridge" of heart muscle over the artery.

-Each time the heart squeezes to pump blood, the band of muscle exerts pressure and constricts the artery, reducing blood flow to the heart.
-This defect is present from birth.
-It is important to note that even a very thin ex. <1 mm and/or short ex.
-20 mm MB can cause significant symptoms.
-MBs can range from a few mm in length to 10 cm or more.
-The overall prevalence of myocardial bridge is 19%, although its prevalence found by autopsy is much higher (42%).
+Every time the heart squeezes to pump blood, the band of muscle exerts pressure and it is very rarely constricts the artery, reducing blood flow to the heart.
+Even a very thin ex. <1 mm and/or short ex.
+20 mm MB can cause significant symptoms, although this has not been completely proven.
+MBs can range in length from a few millimetres to 10 cm or more.

+The overall prevalence of myocardial bridge is at 19%, although the prevalence found at autopsies is much higher (42%).
+Myocardial bridge is usually a harmless condition, and in many cases bridges don't seem to cause any symptoms.
+However, some people with myocardial bridges may experience angina, or chest pain.